feelmode412/wa-presence/readme.md

 ### Basic

-1. Make sure that your SSH's public key has been registered in the repository server.
+1. Download a compressed version of Presence.
-2. Make a new directory for your project:
+2. Extract it to a directory you wish.

-		mkdir my-project
-3. Enter the new directory:

-		cd my-project
-4. Clone Presence to current directory:

-		git clone git@[server-hostname]:[path]/webarq/presence.git .
-5. Remove the `.git` directory:

-		rm -Rf .git
-6. Install Composer dependencies:
+3. Install Composer dependencies:

 		composer install